BitBelle/JS-Practice/AsynchronousProgramming/README.md

 **Issues with Callback style:**

-*Indentation levels* - Each asynchronous task inside a callback adds a new level of indentation, often referred to as *"callback hell"* or *"pyramid of doom".
+*Indentation levels* - Each asynchronous task inside a callback adds a new level of indentation, often referred to as *"callback hell"* or *"pyramid of doom"*.
 This structure quickly becomes hard to read and manage, especially with more complex operations.

 *Error Handling* - If an error occurs in one of the nested callbacks, handling it becomes tricky.
 Each level of the callback may need separate error handling logic, making the code error-prone.

 *Contagious Asynchronocity* - Any function that uses asynchronous operations (like `compareFiles`) needs to rely on callbacks as well.
 This means that if part of your codebase is async, it tends to "infect" other parts with asynchronicity, leading to widespread use of callbacks.

 **Why Callbacks are considered error-prone**